Infinity Countdown: Main plot

 At some point in the past, Loki, who wanted to know about the Soul Gem's location, visited Gardener.
 When Gardener didn't know where it was, Loki infected him with a poison that drove him mad to the point where he shattered Groot and took some of his splinters to grow an army of Flora Colossi.
 In the present, Gardener and his army of Flora Colossi are attacking Telferina.
 The Guardians of the Galaxy intercepted the army of Flora Colossi where it was revealed that Groot regenerated from a splinter and couldn't reach his normal size due to Gardener having taken all his splinters.
 Getting close to Gardener, Groot used his energy to cure Gardener of the poison.
 After being healed, Gardener's first action was to restore Groot to his original height as well as allowing him to speak in full sentences in the third person.
 A building-sized Flora Colossus named Scar was, however, still on a rampage.
 Meanwhile, Warbringer led the Chitauri fleet to the planet Xitaung in order to claim the Power Stone.
-In Madripoor, the Black Widow clone had traced a dead drop signal left by Wolverine.
-She found that Wolverine secretly left the Space Infinity Gem in her care.
+In Madripoor, the Black Widow clone traces a dead drop signal left by Wolverine.
+She finds that Wolverine secretly left the Space Gem in her care.

 The Guardians of the Galaxy managed to defeat Scar and join the Nova Corps in their fight against the Fraternity of Raptors and the Chitauri on Xituang.
 Meanwhile, Adam Warlock starts looking for the Soul Gem which brings him to the planet Saiph.
 Upon arriving, he finds that the planet has been conquered by the Ultron/Hank Pym and one of his infected victims is Silver Surfer.

 After the Nova Corps decided to retreat from battle, Nova secretly thanked Robbie upon figuring out that someone could alter the size of the Power Gem.
 Using this revelation, Star-Lord shrunk it to the size of his hand.
 However, it was discovered that the Power Gem was an anchor for Xituang as it starts to crumble.
 The Guardians of the Galaxy and the Nova Corps use the Power Stone to destroy the Chitauri fleet as they escape from the doomed planet.
 Meanwhile, Adam Warlock heals Silver Surfer of the Ultron Virus.
 As the Ultron/Hank Pym is using Saiph as his base of operations and plans to unleash the Ultron Virus on a cosmic scale, Silver Surfer goes to look for Galactus.
 Even though Galactus is no longer a world-eater, Silver Surfer informs him of what is happening and asks for his help to stop the Ultron/Hank Pym's plot.
 However, the Ultron/Hank Pym had already launched rockets filled with the Ultron Virus in order to infect the entire galaxy while saving Earth as his last target.